Airbnb Host Fined $5,000 After Cancelling Service Over Race

 When Suh replied that she would report Barker to Airbnb for her racist behavior, the host fired back with another incendiary message.

-“It’s why we have Trump…I will not allow this country to be told what to do by foreigners.”
-Barker messaged.
+“It’s why we have Trump…I will not allow this country to be told what to do by foreigners,” Barker messaged.

 Suh posted pictures of the exchange on Facebook shortly after being turned away.
 In an emotional video posted to YouTube, Suh detailed the conversation and the flash flood warnings she had faced in the area that day.